 We’re a church that loves people.

 As evidenced by our home-like atmosphere, we’re a church that loves one another.
 We actively pursue relationship with each other by participating in Bible Studies, game nights led by the nurture commission and hymn sings led by the worship commission.
 We also love to love on those outside of our walls by supporting local entities like Agape House, Elijah Haven, and the LaGrange County Food Pantry through our yearly pancake breakfast and other fundraisers throughout the year.

 We’re a church that mends people.

-We offer assistance to those in crisis through counseling and care groups, led by Char Roth.
+We offer assistance to those in crisis through counseling and care groups.
 Loss is a part of everyone’s lives and, we feel, it is important that the church be available to support those in their time of greatest need.
-To fill that need, Char started “Grief Share” where people can gather together with others going through similar heartache and begin to heal.

 We’re a church that feeds people.